UNESCO honors Angela Merkel with Peace Prize – DW – 02/07/2023

 Merkel's rallying call

-At the time, Chancellor Merkel's defining phrase, "Wir schaffen das!" translated for "We can do it!" at a press conference on August 31, 2015, drew both acclaim and criticism.
+At the time, Chancellor Merkel's defining phrase, "Wir schaffen das!" ("We can do this!") drew both acclaim and criticism.
 But Merkel sent a positive signal on refugee policy.

 According to Mukwege, the former Chancellor had left a valuable historical lesson.

-UNESCO Director-General Audrey Azoulay also praised Merkel's efforts.
+UNESCO Director-General Audrey Azoulay equally praised Merkel's efforts.
 "Building peace also consists of opening doors to those who suffer," she said.
-"The jury's decision is a reminder that welcome and the way we deal with migrants and refugees is a key concern."
+"The jury's decision is a reminder that the way we deal with migrants and refugees is a key concern."

 Courage and commitment rewarded

 Jean-Noel Loucou, the foundation's secretary general, sees great merit in Merkel's commitment.
-There was such a thing as a refugee crisis in Europe, he stressed in an interview with DW.
-"With a massive influx of refugees from war-torn countries like Syria, Iraq and Afghanistan.
+He told DW that there had been a rrefugee crisis in Europe "with a massive influx of refugees from war-torn countries like Syria, Iraq and Afghanistan.
 And thanks to the actions and courage of Chancellor Angela Merkel, her country has taken in more than 1.2 million refugees."

-This act, he said, would be recognized by this Félix Houphouët Boigny 2022 Prize.
-The prize includes $150,000 (€140,000) in prize money, a gold medal, and a certificate signed by UNESCO's director general, Loucou added.
+This act, he said, would be recognized by this Felix Houphouet Boigny 2022 Prize.
+The prize carries $150,000 (€140,000) in prize money, a gold medal, and a certificate signed by UNESCO's director general, Loucou added.

 The young refugees shooting hoops in Cyprus

-The Félix Houphouët-Boigny Peace Prize is an annual UNESCO award to institutions or individuals since 1991.
-The prize was established in 1989 and named after Ivorian President Félix Houphouët-Boigny.
-It is awarded to individuals who have made outstanding contributions to human rights and peace worldwide.
-In 1991, Nelson Mandela and Frederik Willem de Klerk were honored.
+Since 1991, the prize is an annual UNESCO award to institutions or individuals who have made outstanding contributions to human rights and peace worldwid.
+The prize was established in 1989 and named after Ivorian President Houphouet-Boigny.
+In 1991, Nelson Mandela and Frederik Willem de Klerk were honored for their efforts to end apartheid in South Africa.

 The list of honorees over the decades is long: For example, in 1994, the prize went to King Juan Carlos I of Spain and former US President Jimmy Carter.
 In 2005, Abdoulaye Wade, then president of Senegal, and in 2013, Francois Hollande, former president of France, received the award for peace.